-By one’s region’s standards - say, the well established Western Europe banking industry - the movements in a developing territory like Southeast Asia might seem small by comparison.
-But an educated observer would recognise the dynamism and potential present within Southeast Asia’s banking scene at the moment.
+By one’s region’s standards - say, the well-established Western European banking industry - the movements in a developing territory like Southeast Asia might seem small by comparison.
+But an educated observer would recognize the dynamism and potential present within Southeast Asia’s banking scene at the moment.

 Alongside the overarching top 1000, there are also region-specific rankings.
 Of particular interest is the top 100 from Southeast Asia’s burgeoning banking sector.
 The Banker’s assessment of the region throws up a few interesting findings, so let’s take a closer look.

 The Philippines doesn’t have the biggest presence in The Banker’s top 100 ASEAN bank ranking (offering only 12 entries), but there are plenty of reasons to be enthused about the country’s performance.

 According to the report, Filipino banks put together a combined increase of 19.5% in Tier 1 capital to $22.8bn in 2017.
 These numbers are modest, compared to Europe, China, and the US, but it’s the biggest increase of any of the countries in the ranking.

 BDO Unibank is the Philippines’ top-ranking bank, climbing one place to 17th, with a Tier 1 capital increase of 37.3% to $5.3bn.
 Again, these amounts are modest - but there’s enough dynamism to indicate that the country’s banks are on the march.